greenm01/ec4x/docs/ec4x_specs.md

 All fleets encountering enemy forces within a solar system, in the same turn, shall engage in combat.
 Players align their Task Forces for battle in accordance with Section 5.2.

 Squadrons and Spacelift Command ships may neither be re-assigned to new fleets during space combat nor during a retreat.
-Ships assigned to squadrons may not be reorganized during combat.
+Squadrons may not be reorganized during combat.

 ### 5.4.1 Rounds